 That’s why there were very few tears shed on that final Colt Stadium game on September 24, 1964.
 With the end of Colt Stadium also came the end of the Houston Colt .45s: when the team moved across the parking lot to the Astrodome for the 1965 season, they adopted a new team name — the Houston Astros — that reflected the national interest in the space program and Houston’s central role in the race for space.

-Colt Stadium stood for a year, used mostly for storage; Astros owner Judge Roy Hofheinz painted the stadium gray so that it could not be seen in aerial photos of the Astrodome.
+Colt Stadium stood until 1970, used mostly for storage; Astros owner Judge Roy Hofheinz painted the stadium gray so that it could not be seen in aerial photos of the Astrodome.
 After Harris County declared that it was still indeed a structure and was therefore liable for property taxes, Hofheinz dismantled it, where it sat in the parking lot.
 Colt Stadium had a second life as a pro baseball stadium when it was sold to the Torrean Cotton Pickers of the Mexico League team for $100,000 and used for several years there.
 (Locals called it “El Mecano.”)
 It was moved once more to Tampico, where it was home to the Tampico Stevedores.
 It was almost moved a third time to Mexico City to be the home of the Tigers, but some wiser heads prevailed and the structurally weakened ballpark was torn down, with some of the seating going to a factory workers’ league near Pasteje and the rest to a public playground in Tampico, Mexico.

 |Year||Attendance||Average||Rank in League||Record||Standing|